nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     1. Test case: `delete 1 1`<br>
        Expected: No applicant is deleted.
 Error details shown in the result display where there should not be any duplicate indexes.

+    1. Test case: `delete 1 2`<br>
+       Expected: First and second applicants are deleted.
+Details of the deleted contact shown in the status message

-    1. Other incorrect delete commands to try: `delete`, `delete x`(where x is larger than the list size), `delete Alexander`<br>
+    1. Other incorrect delete commands to try: `delete`, `delete x`(where x is larger than the list size), `delete y`(where y is a negative integer), `delete Alexander`<br>
-       Expected: Similar to previous two test cases.
+       Expected: Similar to previous test cases.

+1. Deleting a person from a filtered list of applicants being shown

+    1. Prerequisites: Find a valid group of applicants using the `find` command with appropriate inputs.
+Multiple applicants in the filtered list.

+    1. Test case: `delete 1 2` <br>
+       Expected: First and second applicants of the shown filtered list are deleted.
+Details of the deleted applicant shown in the status message.

 ### Saving data

 1. Dealing with missing/corrupted data files